Missing cockatiel finds new home

 The cockatiel was kept by the McFadziens with their birds, and the young bird even made a friend with another cockatiel before being returned to the aviary.

-It did not stay for long, however, as Mr Smith decided the bird had found a good place to roost and it has now taken up a new perch at the home of
+However, it did not stay for long, as Mr Smith decided the bird had found a good place to roost and it has now taken up a new perch at the home of Mrs McFadzien’s mother-in-law.

 Mrs McFadzien said Mr Smith did a wonderful job of caring for the aviary and providing the Gore community a nice place to come for a roost, calling him very generous with his time and hard work.